If Double Dragon is an absolute staple of beat ’em up gaming… Double Dragon 3 feels like the leftovers.

 To be fair, Double Dragon 3 does have ‘some’ interesting, interactive stages.
 I loved the city streets, Japanese dojo and the Egyptian temple.
 There are a few cool sections but for the most part, the stages are dull.
 You walk.
 You punch.
 I expected a lot more from the Double Dragon franchise.

-It seems like, in terms of aesthetics and stage design, the Super Nintendo game, Super Double Dragon got a lot more love and attention.
+In terms of aesthetics and stage design, the Super Nintendo game, Super Double Dragon got more love and attention.
 It’s a shame the arcade wasn’t able to bring more to the table with some cool environments.
 A few more years and the cool kids (i.e. me) were hooked on Streets of Rage.
 A game that had interesting enemies and bosses, stages and even power-ups that could create some serious damage.

-Super Double Dragon (on the Super Nintendo) and Double Dragon 3 mark the end of the franchise as the king of side-scrolling beat ’em ups, moving into fighting games with two games.
+Super Double Dragon (on the Super Nintendo) and Double Dragon 3 mark the end of the franchise as the king of side-scrolling beat ’em ups.
+Following up was two different fighting games.
 Double Dragon V: Shadows Fall and Double Dragon for the Neo Geo AES and CD.

 Double Dragon V came out in 1994, a massive year for the franchise, alongside the animated cartoon series and the Double Dragon live action movie.
 The disappointing games, coupled with the disappointing movie, didn’t do the franchise any favors.

-The franchise has seen a bit of retro love with a re-release called Double Dragon Neon.
+Double Dragon has seen a bit of retro gaming love with a re-release called Double Dragon Neon.
 It’s a super-nostalgic throwback to the original game that doesn’t change the formula.
-It’s received mixed reviews, for what it’s worth, you get basically what it says on the box.
-Plenty of better 2D beat ‘ém ups have come and gone, Streets of Rage, Final Fight and Sengoku, but Double Dragon still stands out as a flagship entry, driving the interest in the early 2D beat ém ups and ensuring we got to enjoy what they become.
+At all.
+It’s received mixed reviews but for what it’s worth, you get what it says on the box.
+Plenty of better 2D beat ‘ém ups have come and gone, Streets of Rage, Final Fight and Sengoku, but Double Dragon still stands out as a flagship entry.
+Driving the interest in the early 2D beat ém ups and ensuring we got to enjoy what they become.